WHAT'S IN A "SESSION"?

-All private sessions and courses of sessions are custom-tailored to meet the diverse needs of each person on their respective healing journey.
-If you are a student or practitioner of Taichi Chuan, then the focus of the sessions would be on how best to accentuate and potentiate the medicinal effects of your taichi practice.
+All private sessions and courses of sessions are custom-tailored to meet the diverse needs of each person on their respective journeys to complete wholeness, or health.
+If you are already a student or practitioner of Taichi Chuan, then the focus of the sessions would be on how best to accentuate and potentiate the medicinal effects of your taichi practice.
 If you are not yet a practitioner of Taichi Chuan then the focus would be on how best to apply the principles of taichi theory (aka Chinese Medicine) to whatever practice or practices you do have.
-If you have no current practice or simply want to learn some new routines, then the focus would be on developing an appropriate practice out of meditation, breathing and simple calisthenics.
+If you have no current practice or simply want to learn some new routines, then the focus would be on developing an appropriate practice out of meditation, breathing and simple calisthenic movements.
 Any acute obstructions or impediments that might handicap a practice can be addressed as needed along the way with acupuncture therapy, herbal supplementation, dietary fasting and Yijing consultations.

-It's perhaps worth noting that focusing solely on the cultivation of health does not mean that diseases and symptoms are ignored or denied.
-It simply means that the burden of cure and expectation of growth is driven less by the search for temporary repairs, patches and purges and more by the facilitation of long-term processes that lead to metabolic transformation and the expansion of consciousness around the healing capacities of a thriving ecosystem rooted in balance, flow and natural grace.
+It's perhaps worth noting that focusing more on cultivation of health than treatment of disease does not mean that diseases and symptoms are ignored or denied.
+It simply means that the burden of cure and expectation of progress is driven less by the search for temporary repairs, patches and purges and more by the facilitation of long-term processes that lead to metabolic transformation and the expansion of consciousness around the healing capacities of a thriving ecosystem rooted in balance, flow and natural grace.

 In most acute medical situations, some kind of treatment of disease is usually required at first to calm the symptoms enough to be able to start cultivating health effectively, as the cultivation of health requires a state of overall calmness to be most effective.
-However as greater skill in cultivation is developed, its usefulness during the more acute phases of illness as well will greatly increase, along with its preventative potency, making it less and less likely for acute medical situations to arise in the first place.
-Developing this skill is the purpose of practice.
+As well at any time during the ongoing process of cultivation it may become necessary to temporarily switch focus to the treatment of disease.
+This is simply part of the cultivation mindset: knowing how to balance the whole with its many parts.
+However as greater skill in cultivation is developed, its usefulness during the more acute phases of illness as well will increase, along with its preventative potency, making it less and less likely for acute medical situations to arise in the first place.
+Developing this skill and carefulness of discretion is one of the fundamental purposes of regular practice.

 However long it takes to get those basic patterns down, as soon as the novelty of learning new routines and principles starts to wear off, the second phase begins.
-This is the purification phase of the process and is entirely focused on the ongoing repetition and deep refinement of the practice routines over long time to fully harmonize the body and mind and deeply solidify that holisitic integrity.
-This is generally the most intensive and arduous phase of the practice and requires a firm commitment to hard work and compassionate persistence to get through.
-Complete transformation and fluency in practice are the ultimate results, but without long practice there can be no sudden understanding.
+This is the purification phase of the process and is entirely focused on the ongoing repetition and deep refinement of the practice routines over an extended period of time to fully harmonize the body and mind, deeply solidify their holistic integrity and return to one's original state of clear simplicity and open vitality.
+This is generally the most intensive and arduous phase of the practice and requires a firm commitment to hard work and compassionate perseverance to be able to make it through.
+Total fluency in the practice and complete transformation of the self are the ultimate results, however without long practice there can be no sudden understanding.
 Here is where we continuously remind ourselves that "one day's practice is one day's benefit."

-For those lucky ones who doggedly persevere and do end up making it through into the final phase, you're basically up on the ridgline now and are mostly healed.
+For those lucky ones who doggedly persist and do end up making it through into the final phase of practice, you're basically up on the ridgeline now and are for the most part healed.
 The top of the mountain can clearly be seen and all you need to do now is keep on going, continuing to maintain and temper your hard-earned equilibrium for as long as you can.
-This is the less is more stage of the process and all efforts from this point on are basically preventive.
+This is the less is more stage of the process and all efforts from this point on are essentially preventative.
 When most people think of someone cultivating health in balance and harmony they indelibly picture this last phase, as it is undeniably the most sustainable and enjoyable part of the process.
 However it is essential to keep in mind that it is not possible without the deep work and oftentimes unbalanced and disharmonious progress of the other two much more difficult and intensive phases.
 That old natural wisdom has been warning us all along that nothing good comes easy.
 But it also tells us that good things come to those who are patient.
 It's a curious twist of language where one who is receiving medical treatment becomes a patient, while one who is cultivating health must above all be patient with oneself.
 Either way, patience and healing are just as old friends as wisdom and longevity.

 It begins with doing and hardly anyone can see a thing.